bal-sm/repo-for-learning/systems/programming/python/qt_for_python/qt_for_python.md

 `connect()` returns a `QMetaObject.Connection` object, which can be used with the `disconnect()` method to sever the connection.

+Signals can also be connected to free functions, refer to previous section.

 ## Source(s)

 [Qt for Python](https://doc.qt.io/qtforpython/)